Journalism Guidelines

 Do you fund journalism education?

-We do not support scholarships or general journalism education for students.
-We support fellowships, and will consider other professional development opportunities for working journalists focused on important issues and policymaking.
+We do not support general journalism education for students.
+We support fellowships and training programs, and will consider other professional development opportunities for aspiring and dedicated journalists focused on important issues and policymaking.